soynain/soynain/README.md

 in quite a time.
 Spring boot is in my interest.

 Next topics I want to learn are:
-- CI/CD Deplyments
+- CI/CD Deplyments (currently learning with jenkins)
-- Mobile development
+- Mobile development (In a future)

 No matter how long it takes, I like to be digging into everything.